SAML

 End-users can access your app through the following endpoints when using the SAML SSO module:

-• /SSO/discovery – If there are multiple active IdP configurations and discovery is enabled, this page can give a list of all the IdP configuration.
+• /SSO/discovery – If there are multiple active IdP configurations and discovery is enabled, this page can give a list of all the IdP configurations.
 It also allows the user to click the correct URL to sign in.

 • /SSO/login/[IdP Alias] or /SSO/login?_idp_id=[IdP_Alias]&action=verify&on={contextname} – For logging using a specific IdP, you have to open either of these two URLs and pass the IdP alias as a parameter in the URL.
-The (optional) parameters for this end point are as follows:
+The (optional) parameters for this endpoint are as follows:

 • idp_id – this indicates which idp will be used to sign the end-user in if you connect your app using multiple SAML IdPs